 The story must only enhance the impact of your photography.
-You do not defend an oral text but a photographic work.
+You are not defending an oral text but a photographic work.

 Your story should not exceed one minute.
 Beyond this time, you will lose your audience.

-When telling a photographic story, I advise you to report only facts that you actually experienced in the field.
+When telling a photographic story, I advise you to report only facts that you have actually experienced on the field.

 If you start embellishing the truth and adding details that did not happen, you will lose yourself in your story.
-Moreover, it is certain that if you tell it several times, all the versions will be different.
+Moreover, if you retell your story, your story will have different versions, which will be confusing.

-You may pass as an inventor who invents stories to be lathered.
-Your reputation will be tarnished.
+If you lie, even if you believe yourself to be an inventor who enhances stories, your reputation will be tarnished.
 Never forget that it takes years to build a good reputation.
-Becoming an authority in a field requires years of work.
+Becoming an authority in a field requires years of labor.
 Losing a reputation only takes a few days.